SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Terrain Conditions
-For modiﬁers due to various terrain conditions, use the “Movement Diﬃculty Modiﬁers” table.
+For modiﬁers due to various terrain conditions, use the "Movement Difficulty Modiﬁers" table.

 Vehicle Familiarity
 Use the following table when a character is not familiar with the vehicle she needs to operate.
-If the character does not have the correct operating skill at all, these diﬃculties are in addition to the untrained modiﬁer.
+If the character does not have the correct operating skill at all, these difficulties are in addition to the untrained modiﬁer.
 Vehicle Type
 Modiﬁer